How To Convert JPEG To SVG In Inkscape

 We found and downloaded a Peppa Pig coloring page that was perfect for this coloring shirt project.
-These files are usually JPG, so we need to convert it into an SVG to use with the Cricut Maker, and we’re using Inkscape!
+These files are usually JPEG, so we need to convert it into an SVG to use with the Cricut Maker, and we’re using Inkscape!
 FYI there’s really no difference between a JPEG and a JPG file, so don’t stress and know that this method works for both!

 Inkscape is a free design software that has far more features than Cricut Design Space.
 It offers better customization and design options when it comes to preparing SVGs for Cricut.
 We’re focusing on the Trace Bitmap feature in this post.

 If you’ve used Design Space (or other design software), then you will already be familiar with many of the features in Inkscape, they just have different names!

 The Trace Bitmap feature isn’t available in Design Space, and is well worth learning about.
 You can use this feature for so many different kinds of projects!

 The Trace Bitmap feature copies, or traces an image and converts it into a cleaner, more usable SVG cut file.

 Sometimes you can convert JPG images into SVGs in Design Space, but usually only with very simple images with little to no detail.
 Trying to convert a complex image in Design Space would mean A LOT of cleaning up of the image.

 Inkscape on the other hand, converts your image into an SVG instantly, with barely any work on your part.

 I’m going to share some screenshots below showing this process in Design Space.

 After you have uploaded your JPEG image, you have to spend a long time removing every piece of background.
 This is OK if you’re image is very basic, but not with an entire coloring page!